By: Michelle Uberuaga, Montana State Coordinator, Moms Clean Air Force

 Livingston is a small town in a rural county on the northern edge of Yellowstone National Park.
-You might imagine that we have pretty good air quality, well we do, but we also have oil and gas leasing across Montana and around small towns, communities and schools, etc.
+You might imagine that we have pretty good air quality, but like every other place, we have highways, freeways, and plenty of local pollution from vehicles.

-I respectfully request that EPA adopt the most stringent methane rules to protect children’s health and their futures.
-And to protect the thousands of vulnerable children that are exposed to dangerous levels of air pollution every day.
+I respectfully request that EPA set the strongest possible Clean Car Standards to protect the thousands of vulnerable children, like mine, that are exposed to dangerous levels of air pollution from cars every day.

 This is a simple step, and we can and must continue to do more to protect vulnerable communities from air pollution and climate change.
 I want my kids to know that we did everything we could to protect their future.